-I had the opportunity to speak with former Bear News Young Reporter Alexander Rosen, who has worked as a film producer at CNN New York for over five years.
+I had the opportunity to speak with former Bear News Young Reporter Alexander Rosen, who has worked as a video producer at CNN New York for more than five years.
 He is originally from Scottsdale and studied at the Walter Cronkite School of Journalism and Mass Communication located at Arizona State University.

 Rosen started at CNN by running the teleprompter, studio floor directing, and, of course, making coffee.
 As a producer he edits videos and live shots in exciting places where you never know what’s going to happen.
 He has certainly come a long way from his Young Reporter days at Bear.